JGibbsTJ12/JelloMenu/README.md

 App is packaged with gradle, so run via Gradle as you would any other

 ## Current Plans:
-1. More Delete Functionality
-2. Shopping List Multiplies Amount by Servings
+1. Shopping List Multiplies Amount by Servings

 ## Thing I've Learned:
 Need to learn better data structures